 There are no legal advertising restrictions for medical devices.
-However, statutory regulated professionals consider that promotions which are seen to entice the public, are unethical, and as such, contrary to their regulations.
-This standard is applied by JCCP and CPSA.
+However, the JCCP and CPSA consider that promotions which are seen to entice the public, are unethical, and as such, contrary to their regulations.

 There is no legal requirement for a face to face consultation with a prescriber.
-However, considering the potential risks, HEE and consequently JCCP have subjected dermal fillers to the same process as prescription medicines.
-As such face to face consultations are expected practice for all of our registrants.
+However, considering the potential risks, the CPSA and the JCCP have subjected dermal fillers to the same patient safety processes and procedures as prescription medicines.
+As such face to face consultations with a qualified clinical prescriber is always required for all of our registrants.
 This is because the management of dermal filler complications require timely access to prescription medicines.